Archive for August, 2011

 - Seeing the head of the company “in the trenches”—visibility and accessibility of the senior staff

-- Creating an environment of continuous learning—everyone plays a role in
+- Creating an environment of continuous learning—everyone plays a role in sharing knowledge

 On June 15th we launched our tagging feature on the Online Public Access (OPA) prototype in another “citizen archivist” venture.
 Convinced that our users know a lot about the records we are stewarding, this is an opportunity to contribute that knowledge.
 As you search the catalog, you are invited to tag any archival description, person, or organization name records with the keywords or labels that are meaningful to you.
 We expect that crowdsourcing tagging will enhance the quality of the content and make it easier for people to find what they are looking for.
 A description of this new feature can be found on the NARAtions blog, along with a link to the registration page.